 An especially nice feature of the Pavilion is the more secluded sitting areas that can be found on each level.
 These nooks, alcoves and lounges offer a more relaxed environment for students to work on a project, cram for exams or unwind between classes in tucked-away spaces.

-An exciting new opportunity for Broad students is the Larry and Teresa Gaynor Entrepreneurship Lab on the ground floor.
+An exciting new opportunity for Broad students is the Entrepreneurship Lab on the ground floor.
 The lab is dedicated to fostering the development of students’ independent ventures.
 It will host workshops and coaching for students interested in striking out on their own.
 The lab is equipped with cutting-edge technology to give young entrepreneurs the tools necessary to be successful.

 8. State-of-the-art classrooms